SebastienGorgoni/SebastienGorgoni/README.md

 I am Sebastien Gorgoni, a Master's student in Finance (Asset & Risk Management) at [HEC Lausanne](https://www.unil.ch/hec/en/home.html).
 I aspire to work in the asset management or trading industry.

 * Currently learning C++ and MATLAB
-* Currently working on "Style rotation on Swiss long-only equity factors" using Python/MATLAB
+* Currently working on "Dynamic Hedging Strategies for Fixed Income Funds" using Python
 * How to reach me: sebastien.gorgoni@gmail.com

 #### Languages & Tools: